The Strange Chores

-The Strange Chores is an Australian animated television series that premiered on ABC Me on 31 October 2019.
+The Strange Chores is a British animated television series that premiered on ABC Me on 31 October 2019.
 The series was created by Charlie Aspinwall and Daley Pearson, best known for their work on Bluey, and is a co-production between Ludo Studio and Media World Production.

-The show centres around two teenage warrior-heroes (Charlie And Pierce) and a spirited ghost girl (Que) who master the skills they need to replace an ageing monster-slayer by doing his supernatural chores.
+The show centres around two teenage warrior-heroes (Charlie and Pierce) and a spirited ghost girl (Que) who master the skills they need to replace an ageing monster-slayer by doing his supernatural chores.